Last Updated By Harleen Kaur on 22 Aug, 2022

 Candidates must have completed higher secondary education in any stream from a recognised state or central board.

 Candidates must have cleared class 12 with English as one of the subjects.
-Some colleges also conduct entrance examination for admission.
+Some colleges also conduct entrance examinations for admission.

-Note: The eligibility criteria and other requirements for some colleges/universities offering journalism course may vary as per their norms and standards.
+Note: The eligibility criteria and other requirements for some colleges/universities offering journalism courses may vary as per their norms and standards.

 Journalism Courses at PG Level

 For PG Diploma courses, candidates must have secured at least 45% marks in aggregate or any other equivalent qualification.
-Some colleges conduct entrance examination for admission into PG Diploma courses.
+Some colleges conduct entrance examination for admission into PG Diploma courses followed by the Personal Interview.

 For masters, candidates must have a bachelor degree in Journalism and/or Mass Communication with a minimum of 50% marks.
 Few colleges conduct entrance examination for admission into masters.